FUZZY MATCHING ALGORITHMS EXPLAINED

 Record linkage techniques can be used to detect fraud, resource wastage or abuse.
 In this example, two databases were merged and compared for inconsistencies, leading to a discovery that helped the U.S. government put a stop to fraudulent behaviour by some government employees:

-In a period of 18 months leading to the summer of 2005, a database consisting of records on 40,000 pilots licensed by the U.S. Federal Aviation Administration and residing in Northern California, was matched to a database consisting of individuals receiving disability payments from the Social Security Administration, and it was discovered that the names of some pilots appeared in both databases.
+In a period of 18 months leading to the summer of 2005, a database comprising records of 40,000 pilots licensed by the U.S. Federal Aviation Administration and residing in Northern California, was matched to a database consisting of individuals receiving disability payments from the Social Security Administration, and it was discovered that names of some pilots appeared in both databases.

-In the end, 40 pilots were charged with the crimes of "making false statements to a government agency" and "making and delivering a false official writing".
+In the end, at least 40 pilots were charged with "Making false statements to a government agency" and "Making and delivering a false official writing".
 The FAA also suspended licenses of 14 pilots in total, while others were put on notice pending further investigations.